prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

   when the user visits the page after they cleared their cookies, the purchase can be replayed.

-  For purchases that can be repeated, the fulfillment URL map one-to-one to a proposal, e.g. by including the order id.
+  For purchases that can be repeated, the fulfillment URL should map one-to-one to a proposal, e.g. by including the order id.

   Following these rules allows sharing of links and bookmarking to work correctly,